cloudflare/cloudflare-go/README.md

 )

 func main() {
-	// Construct a new API object
+	// Construct a new API object using a global API key api, err := cloudflare.New(os.Getenv("CLOUDFLARE_API_KEY"), os.Getenv("CLOUDFLARE_API_EMAIL"))
+	// alternatively, you can use a scoped API token
-	api, err := cloudflare.New(os.Getenv("CLOUDFLARE_API_KEY"), os.Getenv("CLOUDFLARE_API_EMAIL"))
+	// api, err := cloudflare.NewWithAPIToken(os.Getenv("CLOUDFLARE_API_TOKEN"))
 	if err != nil {
 		log.Fatal(err)
 	}